schooltool-project/schooltool-book/source/report-sheet.rst

    .. image:: images/report-sheet-11.png

-The basic report card layout is a grid.
+The basic report card layout is a grid above an outline.

 Each row in the grid corresponds to a section the student attends, each column to an activity from a report sheet.
 So for a traditional report card containing our 1st and 2nd marking period grades we will **Add: Grid Column**:

    .. image:: images/report-sheet-12.png